derekmumaw/obsidian/Research/Boswellia/Paper.md

 ![[tx_plan.png]]

 At the time of the patient's 3-month post-treatment follow up, much of the acute, treatment-related side effects had resolved with only mild dysgeusia and mild trismus measured at 22 mm.
-Over the course of the next
+Over the course of the next 3 weeks, the patient's trismus dramatically worsened, nadiring at 4-6 mm. *** At this point, the

 [^@dijkstraCriteriaTrismusHead2006]: [[@dijkstraCriteriaTrismusHead2006]]